Dave

 Marked as helpful1 - Remove the fixed height from the

-- @doleetosSubmitted about 2 years ago
+- @doleetosSubmitted over 2 years ago

 Holy moly, this took quite some time to finish with ReactJS.
 But I had SO much fun!
 Please, please leave me any comments or feedback to better my code as I'm still new to React.
 I'm going to continue working on this to add more styles and make the site more interactive.

-@dwhensonPosted about 2 years agoHey Joanna
+@dwhensonPosted over 2 years agoHey Joanna

 Lovely job here!
 The page looks great and responds well.
 I'm also learning React at the moment, but you are clearly way beyond me!